truzo/tomango-2018/site/content/thinks/30-fun-facts-about-christmas-to-impress-your-friends.md

     ## Christmas facts about the amount of money spent

-68. Brits love Christmas – UK Christmas spending is set to hit £77.56bn in 2016, up by 1.9% on the previous year and almost double the European average.
+68. Brits love Christmas – UK Christmas spending hit £77.56bn in 2016, up by 1.9% on the previous year and almost double the European average.

 69. The average home will splash out £809.97 at Christmas; on food and drink, travel, decorations and presents, with the latter accounting for 58.5 per cent of the budget.

-70. £700 million - The amount of money spent on unwanted Christmas gifts.
+70. **£700 million** - The amount of money spent on unwanted Christmas gifts.

-71. 51,000,000 - The amount saved each year through the use of discount voucher codes.
+71. **£51,000,000** - The amount saved each year through the use of discount voucher codes.

-72. £18,000,000,000 - will be withdrawn from UK cash machines over Christmas.
+72. **£18,000,000,000** - will be withdrawn from UK cash machines over Christmas.

-73. 330 - The average amount a UK adult spends buying Christmas presents.
+73. **330** - The average amount a UK adult spends buying Christmas presents.

 74. During the Christmas period, nearly 28 Lego sets are sold EVERY SECOND. - [Source](http://www.telegraph.co.uk/finance/newsbysector/retailandconsumer/8360246/Lego-in-numbers.html)

     ## Christmas facts - World Records

-75. 32.56 metres - The length of the longest ever Christmas Stocking.
+75. **32.56 metres** - The length of the longest ever Christmas Stocking.
 It was also 14.97 metres wide.

-76. 62,824 - The record number of Christmas cards sent by a single person in a year.
+76. **62,824** - The record number of Christmas cards sent by a single person in a year.
 At the time of writing, that would cost £40,207.36 in first class stamps.

 77. According to the Guinness World Records, the tallest Christmas tree ever cut was a 221-foot Douglas fir that was displayed in 1950 at the Northgate Shopping Center in Seattle, Washington.